pgjdbc/pgadba/README.md

 The programmer interface is a significant rework and upgrade of the old JDBC standard.

-The core concepts are DataSources, Sessions and Operations.
+The core concepts are `DataSources`, `Sessions` and `Operations`.

-* DataSource represents the database on the other side of the network, you can start Sessions from it.
+* `DataSource` represents the database on the other side of the network, you can start `Session`s from it.
-* Session is a connection to the database, over TCP and optionally TLS in the case of Postgresql.
-Sessions is where you send in Operations containing SQL queries and get Futures back
+* `Session` is a connection to the database, over TCP and optionally TLS in the case of Postgresql. `Session`s is where you send in Operations containing SQL queries and get Futures back
 * Operations represent SQL queries, since there is a large amount of different types of queries, there is also a number of different operations that perform different tasks.